 The current and previous NEARA Transit covers:

 The Publications Committee is responsible for publishing the NEARA Journal and the Transit newsletter.

 NEARA's newsletter is named the Transit.
-It is published near the spring and fall equinoxes and is sent electronically to all NEARA members.
+It is sent electronically to all NEARA members.
 Some NEARA members may opt to receive Transit newsletters in printed form as well.

 If you have some news that you would like distributed to NEARA's members and be recorded for future reference, send email to firstname.lastname@example.org.
 Tell us about sites that you have discovered, or about your efforts to preserve a site.

 If you are a member of NEARA you can read all of the Transit newsletters that NEARA has ever published.
 Log into SiteDB.org and visit NEARA Transits.

 To serve as a research organization, members’ findings must be documented.
 Hypotheses must not only recorded but also scrutinized, critiqued, and refined.
 Sharing this ongoing conversation has always been the primary motivation behind the NEARA Journal.
 It started life as a casual newsletter in 1966 and has since become a full-color printed record of many of NEARA and its members’ accomplishments.

 If you have an idea for an article that you would like published, or for a site that you have spent time thoroughly investigating, or for someone you would like us to interview, send email to email@example.com.